trace-n/Portfolio/README.md

 - The Contact page has a form to allow the user to send an email linked with Formspree so an email is received when the "Send Email" button is clicked
 - The Contact page contains an embedded Google map
 - The Portfolio page contains placeholders for upcoming projects from SheCodes
+- To return to the home page, there is a text logo of TN in the top left header menu to navigate to the landing home page from each page.

 - [X] At least one profile picture
 - [X] Biography (at least 100 words)